 The expansive Golden Gate Bridge is one of the most iconic San Francisco landmarks, with its orange vermilion towers often peeking out from the fog rolling off the Pacific Ocean.
 There are plenty of places to view it from both in San Francisco and Marin.
 Depending on the forecast, the bridge can often be covered by fog, especially during the summer months.
-Here’s a list of the best spots to go for an ideal Golden Gate Bridge viewpoint that will allow you to enjoy this stunning landmark from many different angles.
+Here’s a list of the best spots to go for ideal Golden Gate Bridge viewpoints that will allow you to enjoy this stunning landmark from many different angles.

-One of my all-time favorite viewpoints is this transformed stretch (it was a former U.S. Army airfield) of marshland/beach/field along the bay.
+One of my all-time favorite San Francisco viewpoints is this transformed stretch (it was a former U.S. Army airfield) of marshland/beach/field along the bay.
 There are always plenty of dogs playing in the surf and people enjoying a stroll on the walking path against a stunning backdrop of the Golden Gate Bridge and the bay.

 Located right at the base of the Golden Gate Bridge, and at the far end of Crissy Field, this former military fortification is a great spot to see the bridge from below and truly understand how massive it is.
 Climb to the top of the fort to get excellent views of the bridge and the water below.
 Join a guided tour run by a park ranger at the entrance of the fort to learn more about the history and architecture of the fort.